 - Amazon’s Prime Fashion brand Goodthreads is a good bet for an even wider variety of cheap business casual clothing for men.
 Look to Goodthreads for an incredibly extensive range of affordable business casual clothing pieces including chinos and chino shorts, lightweight polo shirts, plaid poplin button downs, slim fit wool blazers, dress jeans, and merino wool sweaters.

-Stitch Fix and Trunk Club are solid options for business casual clothing chosen by a personal stylist and delivered direct to your door.
+- Stitch Fix and Trunk Club are both solid options for business casual clothing chosen by a personal stylist and delivered direct to your door.
 (Get a coupon for a $25 credit at Stitch Fix when you check out your first purchase.)

-Warfield and Grand makes a nice range of great-looking and affordable shoes that are perfect for business casual offices.
-Look to the brand for brogued oxfords and casual boots with nice touches like Italian calfskin uppers and impressive hand burnishing.
+- Warfield and Grand makes an expansive range of stylish and comfortable shoes that are perfect for business casual offices and excellent value.
+Look to the brand for brogued oxfords and casual boots with luxury touches like Italian calfskin uppers and impressive hand burnishing.